BeamMW/docs-gitbook/dev/README.md

 ### Web Wallet

 Beam offers a simplified version of the Beam Desktop Wallet in a web wallet metamask that runs in the background of [Google Chrome](https://chrome.google.com/webstore/search/beam).
-The Beam Web Wallet allows users to store, send and receive Beam coins but does not currently offer Atomic Swaps or dApp support.&#x20;
+The Beam Web Wallet allows users to store, send and receive Beam coins but does not currently offer Atomic Swaps or dApp support.

 All wallet balances will be reflected accurately across all devices connected with your seed phrase (Desktop wallet, Mobile wallet, Web Wallet, etc.).
-However, web wallet metadata is not available for export.&#x20;
+However, web wallet metadata is not available for export.

 Refer to this [web wallet guide](http://localhost:5000/o/-M\_G-3uaAbZMXViHLVZl/s/PPXXGuwTXZfforCZnW03/) for more information on getting started.